BRST Noether Theorem and Corner Charge Bracket: BRST Noether current

-In \cite{Baulieu:2024oql}, a Lagrangian derivation of all Ward identities for 1PI connected Green functions with insertion of a BRST Noether current on the boundaries was presented.
-It is valid for every field theory in flat or asymptotically flat spacetimes and takes the form
+associated with a gauge symmetry parameter $\lambda^A(x)$ defined on the boundary of a codimension-one Cauchy hypersurface $\varSigma$.
+The ghost number one charges $q_{\text{cl},c^A_1}$ are defined in~\eqref{Noether_1.5_form}.
+They play the role of a substitute for the classical ghost number zero Noether charges $q_{\lambda^A}$, which are obtained by replacing the primary ghosts $c^A_1$ of the BRST symmetry with their associated infinitesimal gauge parameters $\lambda^A$, as in \eqref{corner_charge}.
+The previous section has thus established \eqref{corner_charge} as a generalization of the classical Noether second theorem using a vanishing gauge fixing function $\Ps$.

-The physical observables $\mathcal{O}$'s are in the cohomology of the BRST operator.
-The definition of the boundaries $\varSigma^\pm$ is understood from the Penrose diagram in Figure~\ref{figure_1}.
+Now to demonstrate that Strominger's Hamiltonian postulate $[Q_{\lambda^A},\mathcal{S}]=0$ holds in a gauge fixed theory independently of the value of $q_\Ps$, we rely on the boundary BRST Ward identities derived in \cite{Baulieu:2024oql}.
+These are all Ward identities for connected one-particle-irreducible Green functions built from the gauge fixed and BRST invariant Lagrangian~\eqref{L_GF_thm}, with insertion of a BRST Noether current \eqref{Noether_1.5_form} on the null boundaries $\mathcal{I}^\pm$ of a flat or asymptotically flat spacetime $M$.
+They take the following form \cite{Baulieu:2024oql}